irinatenis/Credit-risk-analysis-Supervised-Machine-Learning/README.md

 ### Summary

 Machine Learning Model 2 performs best in terms of the total accuracy score and the recall score for high-risk loans.
-As predicting high-risk loans is more important for this analysis, we can conclude that the better recall score for *1's* and the significantly lower number of misclassified high-risk loans (2 in Model 2 vs 67 in Model 1) make Model 2 a better fit for this analysis.
+As predicting high-risk loans is more important for this analysis, we can conclude that the better recall score for *1's* and the significantly lower number of misclassified high-risk loans make Model 2 a better fit for this analysis.